 The outer ear

-The purpose of the outer ear is to collect sound waves (which are simply differences in air pressure over time) from the surrounding environment and channel them through towards the ear drum.
+The outer ear consists of the pinna (also known as the auricle) and the auditory canal.
+The purpose of the outer ear is to collect sound waves (which are simply differences in air pressure over time) from the surrounding environment, channelling them through towards the ear drum.

 The middle ear